1. It’s safe to cycle

-London is huge and gets bigger every year as it continues to sprawl outwards to make room for its ever growing population.
-In Denmark no one seems to live more than a 15-20 minute bike ride from town and you can easily see most of the main landmarks in a day on bike or by public transport.
-I was surprised by how many people lived in the middle of town too, many areas seemed quite residential, which seems a rarity in London unless you are multi millionaire.
+London is huge and gets bigger every year as it continues to sprawl outwards to make room for its ever-growing population.
+In Denmark, no one seems to live more than a 15-20 minute bike ride from town and you can easily see most of the main landmarks in a day on a bike or by public transport.
+I was surprised by how many people lived in the middle of town too, many areas seemed quite residential, which seems a rarity in London unless you are a multi millionaire.

 Now don’t get me wrong, I LOVE London, it is my home and right now I don’t want to live anywhere else.
 However, Copenhagen is certainly doing a few things better than us!
 The much smaller population no doubt helps, but I can’t help but think we can do more to help make Londoners lives less stressful.